Batyr23/Project_Sea_Level_pred/README.md

-The project is about Sea level prediction by the linear regression We used Data analyzing tools and some several libraries to do it
+The project is about Sea level prediction by the linear regression/n We used Data analyzing tools and some several libraries to do it

 <h2>Global Average Absolute Sea Level Change</h2>